meilisearch/integration-guides/templates/CONTRIBUTING.md

 - All PRs must be reviewed and approved by at least one maintainer.
 - All PRs have to be **squashed and merged**.
 - The PR title should be accurate and descriptive of the changes.
 The title of the PR will be indeed automatically added to the next [release changlogs](https://github.com/meilisearch/XXX/releases/).

+Thank you again for reading this through, we can not wait to begin to work with you if you made your way through this contributing guide ❤️